 Modern day social proof

-Socially-minded services such as Yelp and Airbnb are popular because they utilize the simple yet powerful word-of-mouth recommendation in our modern-day social media dominated world.
+Socially-minded services such as Yelp and Airbnb are popular because they utilize the simple yet powerful word-of-mouth.

-Companies that highlight word-of-mouth recommendations from clients as part of their marketing strategy, are saying, “Trust us, because many others do.”
+Companies that highlight word-of-mouth recommendations from clients as part of their marketing strategy get customers to trust them.
 In turn, our gut-level emotional response says, “If others trust them, I should, too.”
 Social proof can take many forms: testimonials, customer reviews, company logos, or real customer stories.

 Social proof theory gives a person (or company) credibility because of others’ validation.
 This creates a sense of trust and legitimacy in the person or the company.
 Many companies utilize this strategy in ads, post-click landing pages, and homepages because of the clear benefits they provide.
 Research shows that 70% of consumers read product reviews before purchasing, and these reviews are 12 times more trusted than the company’s own product description.